ISI-apex/casper-utils/README.md

 the build host needs to have bzip2 installed (an extra dependency).
 In the provided distfiles archive and directory, the format is `tar.gz`.

+### Maintaining the shared distfiles directories

+The procedure followed is that every prefix build (or at least each user) makes its own copy of distfiles directory, because rarely but sometimes changes might happen, e.g. when a download of a new tarball results in an error, files are left around, need to be removed, or for live ebuilds that build from VCS, the git repository is clone is kept in distfiles directory, so it gets updated every time the package is rebuilt, so it's not a good idea to let multiple prefixes be updating that same git repo concurrently.

+The shared directory itself is manually updated when casper-utils is tagged (signifying a tested end-to-end prefix build from scratch on at least one system, see notes at the top of this README).
+The shared directory is usually updated from a copy in the prefix that had been updated.

+To enforce that nothing is written into the shared distfiles directory, the owner of the files manually changes the permissions to make everything non-writable to everyone, including the owner.
+For the update, the owner temporarily makes the files writable.

+For the update, temporarily make the contents of the shared directory writable:

+      chmod -R o+w PATH_TO_SHARED/distfiles/

+Do the copy from an updated distfiles directory:

+      rsync -aq PATH_TO_PRIVATE/distfiles/ PATH_TO_SHARED/distfiles/

+Make what you just copied readable for everyone:

+      chmod -R a+r PATH_TO_SHARED/distfiles/
+      find PATH_TO_SHARED/distfiles/ -type d -exec chmod a+x {} \;

+Revert the permisions to read-only for everyone, including you the owner:

+      chmod -R a-w PATH_TO_SHARED/distfiles/

 Step 2.
 Run build job
 ---------------------